 - Quarantine the Infestation: Inspect your home for signs of bed bugs.
 If your neighbor has bed bugs, check any area that connects your home with theirs.
 Electrical lines, plumbing and vents should be inspected.
 Also, regularly inspect any communal areas, such as a hallway, for signs of bed bugs.

 - Quarantine Clean Items: As you clean items in your home, quarantine them in a clean room or seal them in a plastic bag to keep them from being re-infested while you continue to clean other items and areas.
-Once you’re satisfied the all the bed bugs have been destroyed, you can return them to their normal areas.
+Once you’re satisfied that all the bed bugs have been destroyed, you can return them to their normal areas.

 - Washing in Hot Water: Clothing, bedding and anything else that can go through the clothes washer should be put in at high heat for at least 45 minutes.
 Water temperatures must be above 113 degrees, the maximum internal temperature a bed bug can withstand.